APPLICATIONS NOW CLOSED - updated on 25.02.21

 Trees4TW is a great way for borough residents and landowners to get involved in helping to address the climate emergency and biodiversity crisis.
 Applications are invited from people who wish to plant trees and wildflower seeds.
 Householders with small gardens, balconies and window boxes are able to request wildflower seeds.
 These will be distributed at a later date to match optimum sowing conditions.

-Once all the trees have been allocated you will receive an email confirming if your application has been successful and the trees will be delivered to you in January 2021.
+Once all the trees have been allocated you will receive an email confirming if your application has been successful and the trees will be delivered to you in January or February 2021.

 The Council is very keen to map the trees we supply so that, as they grow, we can estimate how they are contributing to addressing the climate emergency and biodiversity crisis.
 Following a successful application we'll invite you to log your tree on an online interactive map and share photos on our social media platforms of your trees as they grow.